Vyral/base-template/_posts/2018-10-01-how-to-pay-off-a-mortgage-with-home-equity-lines-of-credit.md

 &nbsp;

-In continuing our mission to help you love where you live, today we’ll be discussing how to pay off your mortgage using home equity lines of credit (or HELOCs).
+In continuing our mission to help you love where you live, today I’ll be discussing how to pay off your mortgage using home equity lines of credit (or HELOCs).
 This advanced real estate investing tactic can help you pay off your mortgage and accelerate your debt on any amortized loan in as little to five to eight years, especially in the case of 30-year loans.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message or use these timestamps to browse specific topics at your leisure:**